chanzuckerberg/open-science/publications/open_access.md

 > Other funders and stakeholders may have expectations about availability of published research.
 > See [Choosing open science approaches](/open-science/resources/choosing) for more information.
-> Additionally, CZI supports grantees in applying grant funds to pay open access fees from journals.

 ## What journals allow open access publication?